Dr. Michael May (FRCS) — Updated on April 12, 2023

 Some common ways that you can prevent hair loss include avoiding excessive heat styling, being more gentle with the techniques and hair products you use, improving your diet, and giving your hair regular massages with warm oils.

 If you are concerned about balding and hair loss, the best thing to do is speak to a UK hair transplant clinic.
 They will first be able to get to the root of your issue and will also be able to recommend the best next steps that you should follow.
-This won’t always involve surgery — often, hair loss can be reduced with non-invasive treatments.
+This won’t always involve surgery as often, many types of hair loss can be reduced with non-invasive treatments.

 What to do when hair loss treatments don’t work